-You stuck that extra screw from the broken drawer next to the sink?
+Did you stick that extra screw from the broken drawer next to the sink?
 Take note.

-You have to return your cable box to your provider at least one day before you leave?
+Do you have to return your cable box to your provider at least one day before you leave?
 Jot it down.

 10. Put moving tasks on your calendar.